audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

         duration)
 ```

-The detailed syntax for each widget type is described on the Nyquist Plug-ins Widgets page.
+The detailed syntax for each widget type is described on the Nyquist Plugins Widgets page.

 ## Tracks and Selections <a href="#tracks_and_selections" id="tracks_and_selections"></a>